uni-assist Application Guide: Step-by-Step for Studienkolleg Admission (2026)

 What if uni-assist says I do not qualify for a Studienkolleg?

-If uni-assist determines that your qualifications do not meet the requirements for any type of university entrance in Germany (not even through a Studienkolleg), this usually means your school-leaving certificate is not recognized.
+If uni-assist determines that your qualifications do not meet the requirements for any type of university entrance in Germany (not even through a Studienkolleg), this means your school-leaving certificate is not recognized.
 Check the anabin database (anabin.kmk.org) to verify how your qualifications are classified.
-In some cases, you may need additional qualifications from your home country, or you may need to explore alternative preparation programs.
+You may need additional qualifications from your home country, or you may need to explore alternative preparation programs.

 Yes.
 You can reach uni-assist through their online contact form on the website (uni-assist.de), by email, or by phone.
 However, response times can be slow during peak periods.
 For questions about admission criteria or the entrance exam, contact the Studienkolleg or university directly — uni-assist only handles document evaluation and forwarding.